Brewing Hacks that Will Give You a Divine Cup of Coffee at Home (Part 2)

 Should you invest in your own burr grinder instead of asking us to grind the beans for you?
 Sure!
 Coffee beans last MUCH longer in their whole bean form (when kept away from oxygen).
 Once the coffee has been ground, we recommend brewing and consuming the coffee within one to two weeks.
 As whole beans, roasted coffee can remain fresh for 1, 2, and 3 months, and sometimes even longer.

 Which burr grinder do we recommend?
-We sell the Baratza grinders in our store (or online here) and their affordable Encore model is the best seller.
+We sell the Baratza grinders in our store and their affordable Encore model is the best seller.
 But it depends on how you brew (you should invest in a more sensitive, higher quality grinder for an espresso machine, for example), your budget, your aesthetic, and so on.

 If you aren’t ready to invest in a decent burr grinder, no worries!
 We will grind your coffee for you.
 Just make sure to tell us how you brew it, because the grind differs greatly depending on what brew method – espresso, drip, Moka pot, French press, cold brew or Turkish – you use.